MinooKim/Chefmax/README.md

 # Chefmax
-A Robot that cooks for the disabled
+A Robot that cooks for everyone